1. A is for Acupressure

 Tracy says you’ll be surprised at how saying “no” can help you manage your stress levels at work.
 If you agree to take on more than you can handle, you will feel overwhelmed and burn out.
 “Learn to say no right from the start.
 Otherwise, let your boss or colleagues know that you will check your schedule and get back to them.
 If what they’re requesting can’t be done, let them know and explain why.”

-In this fast-paced world there’s often no getting away from multi-tasking.
-But studies show that when you multi-task, you end up not doing anything particularly well as your focus is divided.
-Julia suggests prioritising your tasks and giving each one your full attention before moving onto he next one.
+Julia suggests prioritising your tasks and giving each one your full attention before moving onto the next one.
 “Many ‘urgent’ tasks take us away from more important long-term objectives.
 Some urgency is good to give us a boost in performance, but too much adrenaline creates more stress.
 The reality is not everything is urgent or necessarily important, so plan what’s important, not urgent,” she says.

 It’s hard to get work done if you keep getting interrupted.
 This can leave you feeling like you’ve lost control over your schedule.
 List your most common distractions and figure out how to eliminate, minimise or get around these time-wasters.
 For instance, if you need some peace and quiet because you need to get something important done, Tracy suggests booking a separate meeting room and letting your colleague know you are unavailable for a couple of hours.